info@digisnare.com +91-9901553321

 5. Examples:

 Upskilling examples include learning advanced software techniques, acquiring certifications relevant to the current job role, or mastering new tools within the same industry.
+Attending workshops or training sessions can be part of this process.

 Reskilling examples include transitioning from marketing to data analysis, learning coding skills to become a software developer, or acquiring healthcare-specific skills to enter the healthcare industry from a different field.
+Job-oriented programs like job-oriented courses can accelerate this transition.

 If you are looking for other courses checkout here - Internship | Web Design & Development | Python Programming